microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

     Where `<Microsoft Entra Account>` is the name of the other Microsoft Entra account.

 1. Disconnect with SSMS and connect with the 2nd Microsoft Entry Account.
 Notice you only have access to the user database.
 This is an example of using Microsoft Entra to provide a user access to a database without creating a login.

+    **Important:** When you connect with this 2nd user you must specify the user database name in the Connection Properties tab.
+If you get this error check the database context

+    `Login failed for user '<token-identified principal>'.
+(Microsoft SQL Server, Error: 18456)`

 1. Disconnect with SSMS the new connection.

 ## Exercise 7.4 - Scale Azure SQL Database with Serverless